 2. Pay the competition entry fee via your dashboard.

-3. Select the categories and/or Special Award you would like to enter and upload and save your files.
+3. Select the categories you would like to enter, and upload and save your files.

-If you haven't entered since 2012, you’ll need to register and set up a competition account.
-Once completed, you’ll be able to use the same email address and password for all future WPY competitions.
-You can also then follow steps 1 to 3 above.
+If you haven't entered since 2012, you'll need to register and set up a competition account.
+Once completed, you'll be able to use the same email address and password for all future Wildlife Photographer of the Year competitions.
+You can then follow steps 1 to 3 above.

-You may submit a total of 20 entries into the Adult Competition.
+You may submit a total of 25 entries in the Adult Competition.

-You may enter up to 20 images into all categories other than the following, which have different requirements:
+You may enter up to 25 images in all categories other than the following, which have different requirements: